Predict the major products of the following base-catalyzed aldol... | Channels for Pearson+

 Textbook Question

-Predict the major products of the following base-catalyzed aldol condensations with dehydration. (a) benzophenone (PhCOPh) + propionaldehyde
+Predict the major products of the following base-catalyzed aldol condensations with dehydration. (b) 2,2-dimethylpropanal + acetophenone

 Verified Solution